 If you pursue a degree in anthropology, you won't be alone.
 The field of study is the #75 most popular program in the country.
 This makes choosing the right school a hard decision.

 College Factual reviewed 4 schools in Utah to determine which ones were the best for degree seekers in the field of anthropology.
-Combined, these schools handed out 154 degrees in anthropology to qualified students.
+When you put them all together, these colleges and universities awarded 174 degrees in anthropology during the 2021-2022 academic year.

 Your choice of anthropology school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for anthropology schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.